NovaBACKUP-blog-header-1

 Cloud Backup

-A third option that’s becoming increasingly popular is “cloud backup.”
-Using backup software, users transfer their data to an online server, where it is encrypted and stored.
-This provides the added bonus if backup data being stored at a separate location from the source.
+A popular backup option nowadays is "cloud backup."
+This method involves transferring data to an online server using backup software, where it gets encrypted and stored.
+The advantage of this method is that the backup data is stored in a separate location from the source.

-Odds are that you’re not an IT person, so the task of constantly maintain your backup program may prove to be a challenge.
-A good backup software program such as those available from NovaBACKUP should therefore really only require your direct supervision during the initial setup.
-But since, NovaBACKUP includes Setup Assistance, you have expert assistance for even this part.
-After that, the program should provide you with the comfort in knowing that your data is properly backed up and allow you more time to concentrate on the other tasks associated with running your business.
+If you're not an IT person, maintaining your backup program may be difficult.
+However, a good data backup software program like the ones offered by NovaBACKUP should only require your direct supervision during the setup process.
+NovaBACKUP includes Setup Assistance, so you have expert assistance for even this part.
+After that, the program will give you peace of mind knowing that your data is properly backed up and allow you to focus on other tasks associated with running your business.

 Local File Backup

-The last option is local file backup.
-To maintain industry best practices, it is recommended to use a combination of off-site cloud backup and local file backup to ensure that your files are secure and there for you in the unfortunate chance that you need to restore them from your backup.
-Local file backup can be automated using a software program like NovaBACKUP, so you can literally just set it up and forget about it.
-When we refer to local backup, we are talking about backing up to any drive or external source that is connected to your system, whether it be a SAN, NAS, external hard drive, thumb drive, tape drive or even a CD or DVD.
+The last option for data backup is local file backup.
+As per industry best practices, it is highly recommended to use a combination of off-site cloud backup and local file backup to ensure the security of your files.
+This will help ensure that your files are available in case you need to restore them from your backup.
+You can automate the process of local file backup with a software program like NovaBACKUP.
+This means that you can set it up and forget about it.
+By local backup, we mean backing up to any drive or external source that is connected to your system.
+This could be a SAN, NAS, external hard drive, thumb drive, or tape drive.

-With all of the backup options available, there is no reason to leave your data susceptible to chance.
-The odds are simply not in your favor and there are affordable backup software solutions out there that make backup easy.
+With so many data backup options available, there's no reason to leave the safety of your data to chance.
+The odds are simply not in your favor.
+Fortunately, there are affordable backup software solutions that make backup easy.